Sexual & Gender Diversity

 The acronyms LGBTQ*, LGBTQ +, GLBT and LGBTTQ refer to the spectrum of sexual and gender identities.
-They include lesbian, gay, bisexual, trans-identified, two‑spirit, queer, questioning, intersex and asexual.
+They include lesbian, gay, bisexual, transgender, two‑spirit, queer, questioning, intersex and asexual.
 The asterisk (*) or plus sign (+) shows there are other identities included that aren’t in the acronym.
 These acronyms mean the same as ‘sexual and gender minorities’.

 Sexuality is an essential and natural characteristic of all people that begins in early childhood.
 Many sexual and gender minority children and teens face challenges throughout their lives.
 Fear about how family and friends may react as well as fear of bullying, harassment, discrimination and prejudice may stop them from publicly identifying as a sexual or gender minority.
 Supportive families, schools and communities are important if LGBTQ+ children and teens are to do well in school and in life.

 Ongoing harassment and bullying can put children and teens at risk for dropping out of school, homelessness, depression and suicide.
 When the entire school community (students, staff and parents) is committed to making schools safe and inclusive spaces, LGBTQ+ students can feel safe and thrive at school.

 All children have the right to feel safe and included in their community.
 If your child is the target of bullying they should: